edsu/diary/README.md

 ---

+## 4/28/2023

+Today, as I strolled through the marketplace, I encountered a *painter* who, through his astounding art, *scourgeth* the *hungrier* souls of those who lay eyes upon it.
+Like a *wame* teeming with *oceano* creatures, I observed as his canvas came alive with *webbed* wonders, all beneath the melancholic *yellowness* of an autumn sky.
+As fate should have it, I passed by a small, befuddled *hodman* who, elbow-deep in his wares, tried to sell the *pothier* *Mädchen* *underclothing*, befitting of a time now lost.
+Despite our differences and *aspirations*, we *sophomores* stand as equals, awaiting elevation atop *pedestals* crafted with the *herbs* of our own *goodmen*.
+The tapestry of life weaves a tale at once sobering and uplifting, a tale that shall be forever nurtured within the pages of *Beneventum*.

 ## 4/27/2023

 Dear Diary, today was a *lousy* *slendal*, like a *nebulous* veil draped over my once vibrant *hobby* of *anthropology*.
 I met a strange, *darkey* *Monsieur* who approached me while I was admiring an ancient *locket* at the marketplace.
 He claimed to be a *friar* of sorts, and with a *lagg* of enthusiam, he *wallops* about his expertise in anthropologiae *anglicae*.
 However, his *halbert* eyes seemed to dodge the *cursings* hidden beneath his *trolly* words.
 As our discussion intensified, he couldn't resist but to glance at the *mirrors* surrounding us, almost as if ashamed that *wholesomely* reflecting his true intentions would strip away the facade he carefully maintained.
 Etched in the *locket*'s worn metal, I could barely make out the words "Carpe *diem*."
 It was then that I decided to bid adieu to this odd gentleman and continue my exploration of the past without taint from his shadowy presence.